Top Content Title

 My child has previous experience in another program.
 How will he/she be placed in the CanSkate program?

 A skater who comes from another Skate Canada club will be placed in the appropriate stage, based on the final standing at the other club.
+Some review might be required to ensure consistency in the session.

 How do I withdraw due to injury?